brimdata/zed/docs/data-model/zjson.md

 #### Set Type

-A Zed set type is defined by a JSON object having the form
+A set type is defined by a JSON object having the form
 ```
 {
   id: <number>,